-Denise Mann is the Head of the UCLA Producers Program (1996-present) and an Associate Professor in the Department of Film, Television and Digital Media at UCLA, teaching graduate and undergraduate courses on contemporary entertainment industry practices as well as critical studies seminars on film and television history and theory.
+Professor Denise Mann teaches graduate and undergraduate courses on contemporary entertainment industry practices as well as critical studies seminars on film and television history and theory.
+She was the head of the UCLA School of Theater, Film and Television’s Producers Program from 1996-2019.

-She serves as a consultant to UniJapan (a non-profit trade organization commissioned by the Japanese government), Creek and River Co., a media management firm in Tokyo, and serves on the board of the Association Internationale des Medias (AIM) in Paris.
-Mann is routinely invited to deliver talks at scholarly conferences and delivers industry talks at international film festivals and conferences such as the Tokyo International Film Festival and Shanghai International Film Festival and at major universities in Asia and Europe: Beijing Broadcasting Institute, Shanghai University, Paris 1 Pantheon Sorbonne and Institut National de L'Audiovisuel (INA).
-In addition, Mann co-chairs the annual “Transmedia, Hollywood” conference (2010, 2011, 2012, 2013) at UCLA and USC and serves as a “Futures of Entertainment” fellow at MIT (2010-present).
+Mann serves as a consultant to UniJapan (a non-profit trade organization commissioned by the Japanese government), Creek & River Co., a media management firm in Tokyo, and has served on the board of the Association Internationale des Medias (AIM) in Paris.
+In addition to speaking at annual scholarly conferences, Mann routinely delivers lectures on the contemporary entertainment industry.
+She has appeared at a number of high-profile events, including international film festivals and conferences such as the Tokyo International Film Festival and Shanghai International Film Festival, and at major universities in Asia and Europe such as The Communication University of China, Shanghai University, University of Paris 1, Pantheon-Sorbonne and Institut National de L'Audiovisuel (INA).
+Mann also serves as the principal investigator of the UCLA TFT Digital Incubator and Thinktank (DIT) funded by the Paris-based global media company Havas Media Group (2014-present).

 - Office: 203E East Melnitz